Do you ever wish you just had more money?

 In Thanks!: How Practicing Gratitude Can Make You Happier, Robert A. Emmons, Ph.D., explains that people who spend time journaling about their gratitude are “able to cope more effectively with everyday stress, may show increased resilience in the face of trauma-induced stress, and may recover more quickly from illness and benefit from greater physical health.”

 Study after study by researchers from the American Psychological Association back up that your relationships, health, decision-making skills, kindness and even sleep can get better with gratitude.

-You guys.
-Less stress, better sleep and healthier relationships!
+You guys you could have less stress, better sleep and healthier relationships!
 Are you convinced yet?
 Making journaling a habit will pay off in so many different ways.
 Trust me, it’s worth it.

 Check out my new Contentment Journal for free!

-Here are my four steps to make journaling part of your daily life:
+Here are my four journaling tips to make this part of your daily life:

 Or if you don’t drink coffee, have a cup of tea, or eat something.
 This step is all about waking up your metabolism so you can focus better.